 The travel industry is abuzz with chatter about a merger between travel powerhouses, Stella* and Jetset.

-The two companies are proposing a merger that would see them join together to form the biggest network of travel agencies across Australia.
+The two companies are proposing a merger that would see them form the biggest network of travel agencies across Australia.

 The ACCC is now investigating the proposed merger to ensure it doesn’t limit competition.
 Their initial findings raised a host of concerns.